Ibrahim Pasha Qataraghasi: Governorship of Aleppo and Damascus

-In 1802, he was appointed wali of Aleppo Eyalet by the Sublime Porte (Ottoman imperial government).
-In 1804, while the longtime wali of Sidon and Damascus, Jazzar Pasha, was on his deathbed, the Porte quietly appointed Ibrahim Pasha his successor in both provinces.
+In 1802, he was appointed as wali of Aleppo Eyalet by the Sublime Porte (Ottoman imperial government).
+In 1804, while the longtime wali of Sidon and Damascus, Jazzar Pasha, was on his deathbed, the Porte quietly appointed Ibrahim Pasha as his successor in both provinces.
 Jazzar Pasha died in April–May 1804, and Ibrahim Pasha subsequently entered Damascus to assume office there.
 He then besieged Jazzar Pasha's headquarters in Acre, where an officer named Isma'il Pasha barricaded himself as governor of the city in defiance of the Porte.
 Ibrahim Pasha could not continue the siege himself because he had to begin a tax collection tour in the Syrian districts to fund the upcoming Hajj caravan.
 Instead, he entrusted the siege to Jazzar Pasha's senior mamluk, Sulayman Pasha, who was subsequently appointed wali of Sidon and ultimately defeated Isma'il Pasha.
 As wali of Damascus, Ibrahim Pasha was also amir al-hajj (commander of the Hajj caravan) and led the caravan to Mecca in January 1805.

 While Ibrahim Pasha was serving his Damascus assignment, he was still wali of Aleppo and installed his son Muhammad (Hameed) pasha to administer the province's affairs on his behalf.
 However, a revolt in Aleppo in 1804 by the Janissaries, the ashraf and the Christians against his son's heavy-handed rule.
 The rebels ousted Ibrahim Pasha's son, who returned two months later but with only ceremonial leadership.
 In 1805, Ibrahim Pasha rallied the ashraf to his side and entered into heavy street battles with the Janissaries for a week before being dismissed from the governorship.

-Ibrahim Pasha's first term in Damascus was relatively short and he was succeeded by Abdullah Pasha al-Azm later in 1805.
-He then served assignments as wali of Tripoli Eyalet and Diyarbekir Eyalet, until being reappointed to Aleppo in 1807–1808.
+Ibrahim Pasha's first term in Damascus was relatively short and was succeeded by Abdullah Pasha al-Azm later, in 1805.
+He then served assignments as wali of Tripoli Eyalet and Diyarbekir Eyalet, until being reappointed to Aleppo, from 1807 to 1808.
 Sultan Mahmud II came to power in July 1808 and dismissed Ibrahim Pasha from Aleppo.

 Later life and legacy

-Thereafter, Ibrahim Pasha retired or was forced to retire from politics.
-Ibrahim Pasha's dismissal paved the way for the Janissaries' domination of Aleppan politics until 1813 when their commanders were trapped and massacred by Aleppo's wali at the time, Jelal al-Din Pasha.
+Thereafter, Ibrahim Pasha retired or was speculatively forced to retire from politics.
+Ibrahim Pasha's dismissal paved the way for the Janissaries' domination of Aleppan politics until 1813, when their commanders were trapped and massacred by Aleppo's wali at the time, Jelal al-Din Pasha.
 Ibrahim Pasha's descendants, known as the "Qatarghasi Zade", became a prominent political family in Ottoman Aleppo.